 I decided that it was appropriate to have a Fishing Hole at the party!
 We strung up a blue tarp and made a make shift fishing pole and let all of the kids and a few adults go fishing a few times.
-They mainly ended up with some fun glow in the dark accessories, which was perfect since it was getting dark.
+They mainly ended up with fun glow in the dark accessories, which was perfect since it was getting dark by this time.

 I think the birthday boy and all of our friends had a great time, and we had a great time camping!

 I have to show you this little wood “table” BSB constructed while we were camping, because it almost became part of the birthday party.

 We were really low on space in the car (turns out hauling 6 people in a van doesn’t leave a lot of room for gear) and BSB didn’t want to haul up a table for the party display.
 He offered to lash me a table between two trees.
 Which would have been completely awesome.